How much does WellnessLiving cost?+

 Are there annual contracts on WellnessLiving?+

-Yes, the standard tiers require annual contracts.
+Yes, the standard tiers run on annual terms.
 Documented cancellation friction appears in operator reviews on Capterra and G2 — retention calls, 30-90 day notice requirements, and pro-rated remainders on the contract term.
-Month-to-month is available in some configurations but isn't the published default.
+The published promotional rates ('Save 80% for 2 months' on Business and BusinessPro) are introductory and revert to the standing $199 and $349 prices.
 Studios that need contract flexibility should negotiate explicitly during the sales conversation.

 What's the total annual cost of WellnessLiving for a typical studio?+